Dirkster99/NumericUpDownLib/Readme.md

 - spinning mousewheel up down on mouseover or
 - editing a textbox

-The initial values are: `MinValue = 0, Value = 0, MaxValue = 0`
-Each control maintains the condition: `MinValue <= Value <= MaxValue` at all times.
-This means, if you want to setup a Min/Max value range you have to be careful to do this in the right order:
-- Positive Range: `MaxValue = 12, Value = 1, MinValue = 1`
-  -> Value is editable in the range of 1 and 12: [1, 12].

-- Negative Range: `MinValue = -12, Value = -1, MinValue = -1`
-  -> Value is editable in the range of -1 and -12: [-1, -12].

-and so forth... see also Issue [#4](https://github.com/Dirkster99/NumericUpDownLib/issues/4) for more details.

 Each control implementation is specific for a certain .Net data type:

 | Data Type | Control              |